 Figures 8, 9, and 10 below present information on employee's personal experiences with sexual violence and interpersonal violence.
-Within the last year, 7.9% (n = 15) of employees reported that a student had disclosed, to the employee, that they were the victim of an unwanted sexual experience.
-Of these 15 employees, 66.7% (n = 10) reported the disclosed incident to the Title IX Coordinator, Campus Police/Public Safety, Student Affairs, or another office on campus.
-The University Police or Public Safety was the office that received the most amount of reports (n = 5, 26.3%).
+Within the last year, 6.4% (n=8) of employees reported that a student had disclosed, to the employee, that they were the victim of an unwanted sexual experience.
+Of these 8 employees 6 answered if they disclosed this to the Title IX Coordinator or another campus office and 66.7% (n=4) reported they disclosed incident to the Title IX Coordinator, Campus Police/Public Safety, Student Affairs, or another office on campus.
+Other offices that received reports are below.